faizal108/Projects/README.md

 # Projects

-All Projects of Mr.Faizal Kadiwal in one Repository !
+All Projects of Mr.Faizal Kadiwal in one repository !